 Second, excluding these groups sullies AA’s reputation and its capacity for attraction.
 For many years I have had to reassure potential newcomers that AA is not a cult; that it admits of the limitless play of individual conscience.
 That is much harder to do now.
 If we require each group to affirm God and the Twelve Steps, it’s easy for a newcomer to infer that we require each individual to affirm God and the Twelve Steps.
 And we do neither.

 Finally, exclusion is harmful to our fellow alcoholics.
 Suffering drunks are finding it harder to find meetings, because Intergroup isn’t listing them.
 Group representatives are ignored, silenced, and treated with disdain and contempt.
 I will echo the Traditions in stating that this is not only harmful but murderously harmful.
 This is a fatal disease.
 Remember that Step One tells us that “the group must survive or the individual will not.”
 In attacking these groups we attack the individuals who depend on them for survival.
-Step Three, in warning us never to compel a fellow AA to believe or conform to anything, reminds us that “to take away any alcoholic’s full chance [is] sometimes to pronounce his death sentence,” and asks “who dare[s] to be judge, jury, and executioner of his own sick brother?”
+Tradition Three, in the Twelve Steps and Twelve Traditions, in warning us never to compel a fellow AA to believe or conform to anything, reminds us that “to take away any alcoholic’s full chance [is] sometimes to pronounce his death sentence,” and asks “who dare[s] to be judge, jury, and executioner of his own sick brother?”
 This is serious business.

 For God’s sake, what has happened to the saving grace of fellowship in this room, the higher power that expresses itself in the outstretched hand?
 I have faith in that higher power and faith in that fellowship.
 I trust it will return in time.
 Let’s welcome that time, resurrect that fellowship, and turn our attention to making amends for the harm that has already been done.